Quintez1103/post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>Post-Install Configuration Objectives</h2>
+<h2>Post-Install Configuration </h2>

 Part 1 (Create Virtual Machine in Azure)
-Create a Resource Group
+- Create a Resource Group
-Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs When creating the VM, allow it to create a new Virtual Network (Vnet)
+- Create a Windows 10 Virtual Machine (VM) with 2-4 Virtual CPUs When creating the VM, allow it to create a new Virtual Network (Vnet)

 Part 2 (Installation)
-Note: I wouldn't really consider this a “simple list” because the steps are just installing a bunch of prerequisite software, but you can use it as a guide to work through the lab.
-No need to try to memorize everything.

-Create an Azure Virtual Machine Windows 10, 4 vCPUs
+- Create an Azure Virtual Machine Windows 10, 4 vCPUs
-Name: Vm-osticket
+- Name: Vm-osticket
-Username: labuser (for example/whatever you chose)
+- Username: labuser (for example/whatever you chose)
-Password: osTicketPassword1! (for example/whatever you chose)
+- Password: osTicketPassword1! (for example/whatever you chose)

 Open this: Installation Files
 We will use these files to install osTicket and some of the dependencies.
 I’m using this offline version to make sure everyone is using the same version of all the files :)